BrightChamps Logo

 What is Square Root?

-A square root is simply the number that was multiplied by itself to get another number.
+A square root is simply a number that, when multiplied by itself, gives the original number.
 It is the inverse of squaring.
 While squaring multiplies a number by itself, taking the square root works in reverse and finds the original value.
 We show square roots using the √ symbol.
 The result you get after solving is called the root.

 Explanation: